 WooCommerce Private Store is the easiest way to create a completely hidden members-only store in WooCommerce.

-This members-only plugin works by password protecting all areas of WooCommerce.
-The main shop page, products, categories, tags and other store content are protected by a single password.
-Members can use this password to unlock the store.
+This members-only plugin works by password protecting all areas of WooCommerce, or restricting your store so that only logged in members can access it.
+The main shop page, products, categories, tags and other store content are hidden from public view.
+Members can use a shared password or log into their user account to unlock the hidden store.

 Your public website is completely unaffected by WooCommerce Private Store.
 Visitors will view your company website as usual with no idea that there’s a hidden online shop in the background.